Oil shippers decry judge ruling on Seaway pipeline tariffs

 “The very idea that you have the potential to rewrite these contracts down the line is worrisome,” said Steven Kramer, general counsel for the trade group Association of Oil Pipelines (AOPL).

-A deluge of objections were filed last week by operators Enterprise Product Partners (EPD.N) and Enbridge Energy Partners (EEP.N); committed shippers including Continental Resources (CLR.N) and Tidal Energy Marketing; as well as other companies concerned about future rulings, such as Chesapeake Energy (CHK.N) and Plains All American (PAA) (PAA.N).
+A deluge of objections were filed last week by operators Enterprise Product Partners and Enbridge Energy Partners ; committed shippers including Continental Resources and Tidal Energy Marketing; as well as other companies concerned about future rulings, such as Chesapeake Energy and Plains All American (PAA).

 “This ruling would upset 17 years of fundamentally important commission precedent and policy,” PAA said in a filing.